GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-checkpoint/index.md

 **Note:** Add ingress firewall rules to allow inbound network traffic as per your security policy.

-# Check Point
+# Configuring CheckPoint firewall

-To create an Interoperable Device for Google Cloud on the Check Point
+To create an Interoperable Device for Cloud VPN on the Check Point SmartConsole:
-SmartConsole:

 **Step 1**.
 Open SmartConsole > **New** > **More** > **Network Object** > **More** > **Interoperable Device**.

 **Step 2**.
-Configure the IP address associated with GVC VPN peer (external IP).
+Configure the IP address associated with Cloud VPN peer (external IP).

 **Step 3**.
 Go to **General Properties** > **Topology** and manually add Google cloud IP addresses.